 Documents released by ICRC in 2014 now provide further details of wounds and Prisoner of War status.
 These specify John was captured at Trones Wood on 8th [9th] July.
 He had grenade wounds to both legs and right fore arm.
 John was transferred through a series of German Camps returning to Ohrdruf on 21/10/1916.
 It.
 Is likely that this last transfer was to seek health care for problems with John’s wounds and an indication of his place of death.

-John was the son of Mr and Mrs John Morrissey, of 3, Bank Place, Salford.
-John Snr was himself serving in a Prisoner of War Camp, with the Royal Defence Corps, when he received funds from his son’s estate.
+John was the son of John and Ada Morrissey, of 3, Bank Place, Salford.
+John Snr was himself serving in No 336 Prisoner of War Camp, Pembury, as Pte 21153 with the Royal Defence Corps, when he received funds from his son’s estate.
 The family had earlier lived at 15 North George.
 The 1911 census records that he had worked as an office boy, aged 15/16.
 He is recorded on Salford’s St Philip with St Stephen – War Memorial– The Parish where he was born.
 He also has a commemoration in Weaste Cemetery, Salford

 In loving memory of our Dear son John Morrissey 2nd Man Pals Died of wounds received In France Nov.
 2nd 1916

 Courtesy Gerald Tiddswell,, who discovered John’s father was part of the Royal Defence Corps acting as guard in a British PoW camp.
 The Friends of Salford Cemeteries Trust